sthormio/progression-framework/frameworks/engineering/engineering.md

           - "Does code review to help improve team quality"
       - level: 5
         criteria:
+          - "Writes posts is external medias helping promote the company"
+          - "Help others write their lectures or blog posts"
           - "Meaningfully contributes to achieving company and collective goals and directly increases the company’s value over time"
           - "Sought out by others for contribution on our most pressing and highest priority business challenges because they’re known to be effective"
           - "Leads large, strategic, complex engineering projects - often crossing collective boundaries"